“Why do I have to write two T’s in the word butter when I only hear one sound?

 4. It’s the PLAGUE!
 It requires a specialist!
 When we’ve exhausted all options and have no more tricks up our sleeve, we must surrender to the word, which means we have to memorize it!

-Why Not Just Memorize Tricky Sight Words?
+Why Not Just Memorize These Tricky Words?

-We think, “I’ll park in the front, but if I can’t find a space, I’ll try the back, and if that doesn’t work, I’ll try the next lot over.
+We think… “I’ll park in the front, but if I can’t find a space, I’ll try the back, and if that doesn’t work, I’ll try the next lot over.
 If I can’t find anything there, then I’m giving up and going home, as I’m too tired to walk that far.”
-We don’t think— “I’ll park in the front, but if I can’t find a space, then I don’t know what I’ll do!”
-(This is similar to the way in which kids often handle words that are exceptions, which is to throw their hands up in surrender the minute that letters don’t do exactly what they should in a word.)

 “Human beings are pattern-making machines.
 That’s a key to our survival instinct— we seek out patterns and use them to predict the future.
 Which is great, except when the pattern isn’t there, then our pattern-making machinery is busy picking things out that truly don’t matter.”

-The Brain is a Pattern-Making Machine
+The Brain is a “Pattern-Making” Machine

 Our brains are hardwired to look for patterns, and the Secrets are patterns— not abstract letter patterns, but patterns of behavior that are designed to mimic learners’ own behavior.
 The ability to classify incoming information quickly into categories (based on the patterns we know) means the brain can use easier rules to deal with the new input, which is less stressful than always having to deal with things that haven’t been seen before.
 Knowing the Secrets equips inexperienced beginning and struggling learners to identify the best course of action when sounding out new words, and not knowing the Secrets means having to say, “It just is… It just does… You just have to remember….” when they can’t read or spell a word.